Create a virtual environment

 pyinstaller -F -w main.py

-# Package the main.py file into a project folder; the command window is enabled when the executable runs
+# Package main.py into a project folder; enable the console window when running.

 pyinstaller -D main.py